ebranlard/viz3Danim/README.md

 # viz3Danim

 Visualize 3D animations in a web gui.
 Input files are `json` files with an undocumented format for now, which may evolve.
+Example files are located in the `examples` folder.

+A live and active version of te web gui is available [here](https://ebranlard.github.io/viz3Danim/)

+The live version opening an example file can be accessed [here](https://ebranlard.github.io/viz3Danim/index.html?load=examples/OC4_Jacket.sum.json).

 ## SubDyn modes visualization